Hydrodynamics with triangular point group

 The continuity equations require that any change in the local density of some conserved charge (i.e., $\pd{t} \dens$) within an infinitesimal fluid volume be offset by a flux of the current corresponding to that charge out of the volume, i.e.,

 The current corresponding to a conserved density is written in terms of the conserved charges (the slow modes described by hydrodynamics) using constitutive relations.
-Essentially, one writes down symmetry-allowed combinations of the hydrodynamic fields (density and velocity, in this case) and their derivatives to leading order.
+Essentially, one writes down all symmetry-allowed combinations of the hydrodynamic fields (density and velocity, in this case) and their derivatives to leading order.

 We also work in the linear-response regime, where we take $\dens (x,y,t) \to \rhozero + \delta \dens (x,y,y)$ and $\vel{j} (x,y,t) \to \delta \vel{j} (x,y,t)$, and only keep terms to linear order in $\delta$.
-The quantity $\rhozero = (\partial p / \partial \mu)_{\mathrm{eq}}$ (where $p$ is the pressure and $\mu$ the chemical potential, and ``eq" denotes that the righthand side is evaluated with $\delta \dens = 0$) is the ``background'' charge density, and is fixed by thermodynamic relations; the ``background'' velocity is taken to be zero.
+The quantity $\rhozero = (\partial p / \partial \mu)_{\mathrm{eq}}$ (where $p$ is the pressure and $\mu$ the chemical potential, and ``eq'' denotes that the righthand side is evaluated with $\delta \dens = 0$) is the ``background'' charge density, and is fixed by thermodynamic relations; the ``background'' velocity is taken to be zero.

-We now construct the current, $\cur{i}$, and stress tensor, $\stress{ij}$, via derivative expansion.
+We now construct the current $\cur{i}$ and stress tensor $\stress{ij}$ via derivative expansion.
 The derivatives must act on the hydrodynamic variables $\dens$ and $\vel{i}$ (the charge density and velocity).
 We note that a frame can always be chosen such that no time derivatives appear in the expansion, leaving only powers of $\pd{i}$.
 Additionally, the only tensor objects that can appear in the expansion are those allowed by $\dsix$ representation theory, as discussed in Sec.~\ref{sec:D6irreps}.
 Those $\dsix$-invariant tensors are

-The hydrodynamic equations of motion are the conservation laws \eqref{eq:continuity0}, combined with the constitutive relations, which relate $\cur{i}$ and $\stress{ij}$ to $\dens$ and $\mom{i}$ (or its thermodynamic conjugate, the velocity, $\vel{i}$).
+The hydrodynamic equations of motion correspond to the conservation laws \eqref{eq:continuity0} combined with the constitutive relations, which relate $\cur{i}$ and $\stress{ij}$ to $\dens$ and $\mom{i}$ (or its thermodynamic conjugate, the velocity $\vel{i}$).
 We first write the most general constitutive relation for the current, allowing all terms that are compatible with $\dsix$ symmetry: